PROFI191919/BottleWebProject_C224_6_AAD/README.md

 - Generation of random data;
 - Writing data to a file.

-## Implemented algorithms
+## Realized algorithms for solving problems

 - **Educational Trajectory**.
 It is built using a topological sorting algorithm based on a directed acyclic graph (DAG), where topics are connected by dependencies and complexity of learning.
 - **Recommendation System**.
 Implemented based on an interest graph constructed from a preference matrix using a nearest neighbor algorithm.
-- **Community Discovery** - Occurs using the Girvan-Newman algorithm based on an undirected graph given by a adjacency matrix.
+- **Community Discovery**.
+Occurs using the Girvan-Newman algorithm based on an undirected graph given by a adjacency matrix.

 ## Getting Started